snowplow/snowplow-ios-tracker/README.md

 ==========================
 *Snowplow event tracker for iOS 6+.
 Add analytics to your iOS apps and games.*
 [ ![Build Status] [travis-image] ] [travis]
+*Button for Version on CocoaPods*
+*Button for Platform on CocoaPods*

 WORK IN PROGRESS - do not use yet